Information for Faculty and Staff

 With Supplemental Instruction as part of your class, you will receive feedback before the students complete course evaluations.
 SI improves student interactions in the class, and you will see more students succeed and continue in the course sequence.
 SI improves student understanding of content by using collaborative learning techniques.
 Lastly, SI provides students with the opportunity to work closely with and be mentored by top students in the content area.

 National data shows that students who participate in SI earn higher course grades and are more likely to participate in lecture than students who do not participate.
 At the University of Cincinnati, students who participate in SI sessions earn, on average, course grades that are one half to one full letter grade higher than those of students who do not participate in SI.
-More information on the impact of SI on student success can be found here.

 While SI may differ from other types of study sessions, it may also have some things in common.
 It may be helpful for you to think of the items below on a continuum.